 The Election of Directors Proposal will be determined by a plurality of votes cast.
 The Ratification of Auditor Proposal, Say on Pay Proposal and Amendment to the 2018 Plan Proposal, and any other proposal properly submitted will be approved by the affirmative vote of the holders of a majority in voting power of the shares of common stock which are present in person or by proxy at the Meeting and entitled to vote.
-A broker non-vote will have no effect on the proposals.
-Abstentions will have no effect on the Election of Directors Proposal and will have the same effect as a vote against the Ratification of Auditor Proposal, Say on Pay Proposal and Amendment to the 2018 Plan Proposal.
+A broker non-vote will have no effect on the Election of Directors Proposal and will have the same effect as a vote against the Ratification of Auditor Proposal, Say on Pay Proposal and Amendment to the 2018 Plan Proposal.